 Mandatory minimum water quality standards for certain recycled water uses, where recycled water is derived from sewage or effluent sourced from a service provider's sewerage, are identified in the Water quality guidelines for recycled water schemes (PDF, 511.1KB) and the Public Health Regulation 2005.

-For all recycled water schemes, the recycled water provider nominates the quality of water proposed to be supplied under the scheme in the RWMP or exemption application.
+For all recycled water schemes, the recycled water provider nominates the quality of water proposed to be supplied under the scheme in the RWMP.
 The regulator then sets water quality criteria as part of the conditions of approval.
 The criteria are based on information provided in the application that demonstrates that the water quality to be supplied is suitable for the use and that risks to public health have been analysed and can be sufficiently mitigated.
 The regulator may also refer to national and industry guidelines in determining appropriate water quality criteria.

 The point of supply is a definition used to describe the point at which the monitoring of the final water quality is undertaken on a regular basis, and where the water quality criteria apply.
 Recycled water at this point must be representative of the water that is supplied to the user, and it should be as close as practical to the physical point where responsibility for recycled water transfers to the user.